Salford's listed buildings

 From 26 June 2013, some new list entries or listed entries amended after that date may expressly exclude such curtilage buildings as well as certain attached structures or objects from protection.
 However to date, none of Salford's listed building entries have been affected by this change, so you should presume that the rules above apply when determining the extent of the listing.

-- Statutory list of buildings, structures and features of architectural, archaeological or historical interest - May 2014 (Adobe PDF format, 731kb)
+- Statutory list of buildings, structures and features of architectural, archaeological or historical interest - February 2015 (Adobe PDF format, 733kb)

 If you are unable to view documents of these types, our downloads page provides links to viewing software.